yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 ## Step 7: Create the Payment

 Once you have completed the steps described before, you can create a payment.
 The back-to-back payment creation must be carried out using the [Create Payment endpoint](https://docs.y.uno/reference/create-payment).
 The merchant should call their backend to create the payment within Yuno, using the one-time token and the checkout session.

-> 📘 Continue Payment Method
+> ❗️ Important Integration Step
 >
-> Yuno **requires** you integrate the `continuePayment` method of the SDK after the payment is created because certain asynchronous payment methods require additional action from the customer to complete it.
-The API will inform you of this scenario via the `sdk_action_required` field of the response, which will be returned as true.
-The `yuno.continuePayment()` function will display the additional screens to the customers, where they can carry out the necessary actions to complete the payment without needing you to handle every scenario. [test](#test)
+> Yuno **requires** you to integrate the `continuePayment` method of the SDK after the payment is created.
+This is necessary because certain asynchronous payment methods require additional action from the customer to complete the transaction.
+The API will notify you of this scenario via the `sdk_action_required` field in the response, which will be returned as true.
+The `yuno.continuePayment()` function will display the additional screens to the customers, allowing them to complete the payment without requiring you to handle every scenario. [test](#test)

 ```swift
 Yuno.continuePayment(showPaymentStatus: Bool)